MicrosoftDocs/security/security-docs/trusted-root/Program-Requirements.md

     2. The CN attribute must be in a language that is appropriate for the CA's market and readable by a typical customer in that market.
     3. Basic Constraints extension: must be cA=true.
     4. Key Usage extension MUST be present and MUST be marked critical.
 Bit positions for KeyCertSign and cRLSign MUST be set.
 If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.
-        -   Root Key Sizes must meet the requirements detailed in "Key Requirements."
+        -   Root Key Sizes must meet the requirements detailed in "Signature Requirements" below.
 2. Certificates to be added to the Trusted Root Store MUST be self-signed root certificates.
 3. Newly minted Root CAs must be valid for a minimum of eight years, and a maximum of 25 years, from the date of submission.
 4. Participating Root CAs may not issue new 1024-bit RSA certificates from roots covered by these requirements.